zlatko-michailov/abc/notes.md

     - Samples
         - tictactoe
         - connect4
+- Update docs when all classes are done.

 - Remove `virtual` from `override` definitions?
 - Update doc/ref/*.md for all classes that have been done.